aws-samples/aws-iam-identity-center-extensions/docs/documentation/Enterprise-IAM-Integration.md

 # Enterprise IAM Integration

-`SSO For Enterprise` solution is built with the objective to enable enterprise customers to better integrate AWS SSO with their current identity and access management tools.
+`AWS SSO Extensions for Enterprise` solution is built with the objective to enable enterprise customers to better integrate AWS SSO with their current identity and access management tools.

-Below is a reference design comparing and contrasting how enterprises handled multi account federation to AWS and how this is enhanced with the introduction of `AWS SSO` along with `SSO For Enterprise` solution.
-For this example, we consider the scenario where an enterprise customer is using ADFS as the IDP, SailPoint as the enterprise identity and access management tool, ServiceNow as the request interface system and is now moving to AWS SSO along with the SSO for Enterprise solution.
+Below is a reference design comparing and contrasting how enterprises handled multi account federation to AWS and how this is enhanced with the introduction of `AWS SSO` along with `AWS SSO Extensions for Enterprise` solution.
+For this example, we consider the scenario where an enterprise customer is using ADFS as the IDP, SailPoint as the enterprise identity and access management tool, ServiceNow as the request interface system and is now moving to AWS SSO along with the `AWS SSO Extensions for Enterprise solution`.

-While the design is explained refereencing these tools/technologies for easy readability, it is to be noted that the same logical flows and concepts apply to other tools/technologies the customer may use.
+While the design is explained referencing these tools/technologies for easy readability, it is to be noted that the same logical flows and concepts apply to other tools/technologies the customer may use.
 For ex, if a customer uses RSA Identity as their IAM tool of choice, the implementation of the "Access Scope" life cycle use case would vary , however the design would still remain the same

 ## Access management - ADFS versus AWS SSO

-In the first section, let us take a look at the granularity to which AD groups are created and maintained when using the current model of ADFS and federating into the AWS SAML end point defined by https://signin.aws.amazon.com/static/saml-metadata.xml versus using `AWS SSO` as the SSO provider along with `SSO For Enterprise solution`
+In the first section, let us take a look at the granularity to which AD groups are created and maintained when using the current model of ADFS and federating into the AWS SAML end point defined by `https://signin.aws.amazon.com/static/saml-metadata.xml` versus using `AWS SSO` as the SSO provider along with `AWS SSO Extensions for Enterprise solution`

 To better explain and help visualise the differences in the models, we **use the construct “Access scope” to group together related permissions**.
 And we identity **“Access scope” as the combination of Entity + Permissions**.
 The Entity and Permissions objects differ in the models and this is explained below